TiagoBatista/TiagoBatista/README.md

 ## About Me

 I'm **Tiago Batista**, a passionate developer and tech enthusiast.
 I enjoy exploring new technologies and using them to solve real-world problems.
-My main focus is on full-stack development, but I also have experience in various other domains such as data science, machine learning, and DevOps.
+My main focus is on backend development with .NET.

 - 🌱 **Currently learning**: .NET 8
 - 💬 **Ask me about**: .NET, C# and Elasticsearch